Paul Manafort: Political activities

-In 1976, Manafort was the delegate-hunt coordinator for eight states for the President Ford Committee; the overall Ford delegate operation was run by James A. Baker III.
-Between 1978 and 1980, Manafort was the southern coordinator for Ronald Reagan's presidential campaign, and the deputy political director at the Republican National Committee.
-After Reagan's election in November 1980, he was appointed associate director of the Presidential Personnel Office at the White House.
+In 1976, Manafort served as the delegate-hunt coordinator for eight states for the President Ford Committee; the overall Ford delegate operation was run by James A. Baker III.
+Between 1978 and 1980, Manafort served as the southern coordinator for Ronald Reagan's presidential campaign and the deputy political director at the Republican National Committee.
+After Reagan's election in November 1980, he was appointed associate director of the White House Presidential Personnel Office.
 In 1981, he was nominated to the board of directors of the Overseas Private Investment Corporation.

 Manafort was an adviser to the presidential campaigns of George H. W. Bush in 1988 and Bob Dole in 1996.

 Chairman of Trump's 2016 campaign

 In February 2016, Manafort approached Trump through a mutual friend, Thomas J. Barrack Jr. He pointed out his experience advising presidential campaigns in the United States and around the world, described himself as an outsider not connected to the Washington establishment, and offered to work without salary.
 In March 2016, he joined Trump's presidential campaign to take the lead in getting commitments from convention delegates.
 On June 20, 2016, Trump fired campaign manager Corey Lewandowski and promoted Manafort to the position.
 Manafort gained control of the daily operations of the campaign as well as an expanded $20 million budget, hiring decisions, advertising, and media strategy.

 On June 9, 2016, Manafort, Donald Trump Jr., and Jared Kushner were participants in a meeting with Russian attorney Natalia Veselnitskaya and several others at Trump Tower.
 A British music agent, saying he was acting on behalf of Emin Agalarov and the Russian government, had told Trump Jr. that he could obtain damaging information on Hillary Clinton if he met with a lawyer connected to the Kremlin.
 At first, Trump Jr. said the meeting had been primarily about the Russian ban on international adoptions (in response to the Magnitsky Act) and mentioned nothing about Mrs. Clinton; he later said the offer of information about Clinton had been a pretext to conceal Veselnitskaya's real agenda.